Last Updated on March 17, 2026 by Lauren Belzer Sanford

 Stone walls framed by vineyards, olive trees, and horses, a courtyard lined with pops of burnt orange furniture and umbrellas, and the faint scent of jasmine in the air — it all felt effortlessly romantic.
 Check-in was warm and personal, complete with a glass of welcome Prosecco and the best taralli we had on the trip!

-We stayed in one of the spacious junior suites, a perfect mix of rustic charm and understated luxury.
-Stone walls and arched ceilings gave it that authentic Puglian feel, while modern touches — crisp white linens, thoughtful lighting, and a beautiful walk-in shower — made it supremely comfortable.
-Scalone easily had the comfiest bed of all three masserie that we visited.
+We stayed in one of the spacious junior suites — a perfect balance of rustic charm and understated luxury.
+Stone walls and arched ceilings give it that authentic Puglian feel, while modern touches — crisp white linens, thoughtful lighting, and a beautiful walk-in shower — make it supremely comfortable.
+Of all three masserias we visited, Scalone had the coziest bed by a considerable margin.

 The Pool & Grounds